 I'm a selfish jerk.
 I haven't used these months of joblessness as well as I should; I haven't used them to grow closer to Our Lord, to grow in my Faith.
 I've let the hours of boredom turn me in on myself; if anything, I'm more selfish than I was the day I graduated.
 Or maybe I'm just more aware of it; I don't know.

 The job will be good for me, if nothing else.
 It will be a good opportunity to draw me out of myself, out of my self-centered world, and to draw me to focus on others.
 It will be a good opportunity to practice charity and patience, two virtues with which I struggle.
-Charity, because I will be practicing what Dr. McGuire called "Mother-Theresa-like acts of service" for this poor woman.
+Charity, because I will be practicing what a professor once called "Mother-Theresa-like acts of service" for this poor woman.
 How hard it must be for her, trapped in a body that doesn't respond to the commands of her mind (she can't speak, and she's paralyzed on her right side), to have to accept help cutting her food, to be unable to express her wishes, to have to be patient with her caregivers as they try to understand what she is telling them.
 Patience, because I know I will be tempted to become frustrated with her when I am unable to understand her wishes and needs.